superadministration/super/README.md

 * Supporting long term development of Super
 * An LGPL exemption

 It will be available soon.
+Subscribe to the [newsletter](newsletter) to be notified of its availability or for brief, occasional updates.

 ## Demos